s3ql/s3ql/developer-notes/block_cache.md

 **Tasks:** A single FUSE handler task.

 1. Caller invokes `get(inode, blockno, max_write=N)` where `N < el.size`.
-2. `async with self.mlock(inode, blockno)` — acquires entry lock.
+2. `async with self.block_lock(inode, blockno)` — acquires block lock.
 3. Entry found in `cache`. `max_write < el.size` confirmed.
 4. `move_to_end()` — marks as recently used (synchronous, no checkpoint).
 5. Entry yielded to caller.
 Caller reads or writes (synchronous file I/O on the cache file).
-6. Context manager exits — releases entry lock.
+6. Context manager exits — releases block lock.

 No expiration check.
 No backend interaction.
 No checkpoint while the caller holds the entry (unless the caller itself awaits, which FUSE handlers do not do within a single `get()` block).